 At the end of 2016 and during 2017, 71 Express Solutions vehicles were rolled out.
 These 18’ non CDL liftgate equipped straight trucks are used to support the expansion of E-commerce, residential deliveries and same day services.

-Thanks to the tireless commitment and perseverance of everyone involved, in January of 2018 Pyle officially opened its Bronx, NY terminal on the East River in Hunts Point.
+Thanks to the tireless commitment and perseverance of everyone involved, in January of 2018 Pyle officially opened its Bronx, NY service center on the East River in Hunts Point.
 The 77 door cross-dock facility further strengthened Pyle’s AM delivery and pickup capabilities in the New York metro and Long Island regions while increasing freight velocity and flexibility for the company’s many New York metro clients.
 With the addition of this facility into Pyle’s dense network, the company becomes uniquely positioned for reducing the impacts of congestion carriers often experience entering and exiting the city.
 Approximately 100 new Pyle team members come on board as a result.